-The following Pensions guidance note Produced in partnership with David Gallagher of Fieldfisher provides comprehensive and up to date legal information covering:
+The following Pensions practice note Produced in partnership with David Gallagher of Fieldfisher provides comprehensive and up to date legal information covering:

 The doctrine of estoppel has been described as ‘one of the most flexible and useful in the armoury of the law’ by Lord Denning MR.